 - 1 tablespoon chili powder

 - 1 teaspoon ground cumin

 - 1 can (16 ounces) kidney beans, rinsed and drained

 - 1 can (15 ounces) pinto beans, rinsed and drained

 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - Stir in the tomato paste, beans and tomatoes.
 Return to a boil.
 Reduce heat; cover and simmer 20 minutes longer or until meat is tender and beans are heated through.
-Garnish with cilantro.
-Yield: 5 servings.
+Sprinkle with cilantro.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.

 Nutrition Facts1-1/2 cups: 377 calories, 9g fat (2g saturated fat), 50mg cholesterol, 991mg sodium, 43g carbohydrate (0 sugars, 13g fiber), 32g protein.
 Diabetic Exchanges: 4 lean meat, 2 starch, 1 vegetable.